To set up password-free file transfers, see Log in without Password. Then there is also no need to specify your cluster username.

 may be used.

 Compute nodes have no internet access, i.e. they cannot be used for file transfers other than between mount points.
-Although file transfers can also be done via the login nodes, it is recommended to use one of the dedicated data transfer nodes, which provides ten times faster transfer rates.
+Although file transfers can also be done via the login nodes, we strongly recommended to use one of the dedicated data transfer nodes.

 TIPS: Try to use scp -c aes128-gcm@openssh.com ...